-Today I would like to tell you about the stabilization process that is used on many of our fly fishing nets and traditional wooden landing nets.
+Today I would like to tell you about the stabilization process that is used on many of our custom wood landing nets.
 We use stabilization process for a variety of reasons including strengthening soft of “punky” wood, filling voids, making it impervious to water and even injecting color.

 While no part of the stabilization process is difficult, it is very time consuming and there is definitely a process that must be followed to ensure complete and full stabilization of a wood blank.